Game Management Unit 20C

 Species within this unit:

-Javelina, Mule Deer, Dove, Quail, Elk, Mountain Lion
+Javelina, Mule Deer, Dove, Quail, Elk, Mountain Lion, Bear

-Beginning at U.S. Hwy 93 and the Santa Maria River; northeasterly along the Santa Maria River to AZ Hwy 96; easterly on AZ Hwy 96 to Kirkland Junction; southeasterly along the Kirkland Junction-Wagoner-Crown King-Cordes road to the Hassayampa River (at Wagoner); southwesterly along the Hassayampa River to U.S. Hwy 93; northwesterly on U.S. Hwy 93 to the Santa Maria River.
+Beginning at U.S. Hwy 60/93 and the Santa Maria River; northeasterly along the Santa Maria River to AZ Hwy 96; easterly on AZ Hwy 96 to Kirkland Junction (AZ.
+Hwy 89); south along AZ Hwy 89 to Wagoner Rd.; southeasterly along Wagoner Rd.
+(County Road 60) to Wagoner (mp 17); from Wagoner southwesterly along the Hassayampa River to U.S. Hwy 60/93; northwesterly on U.S. Hwy 60/93 to the Santa Maria River.

 Overview: Unit 20C is a transitional zone between the lower desert to the west and the more mountainous terrain to the east; because of this, the unit contains a diverse array of quality javelina habitat.
 Javelina can be found throughout all elevations in Unit 20C from 2000 to 5500 feet.
 The highest javelina densities are found in the more mountainous mid elevations areas where the vegetation is a grassland and shrub mix containing prickly pear cactus.
 Areas adjacent to permanent water whether a stock pond or creeks are always prime locations.
 Hunters looking to get away from the crowds should hunt desert areas that have palo verde and prickly pear cactus near permanent water.
+Javelina can also be found within the boulder landscapes of the mountain ranges.
 Hunters are reminded to honor landowner requests where posted and to secure verbal or written permission to access private property.
 Arizona Game and Fish Department personnel have worked with many of the ranches to obtain access for hunters on private land.
-Problems such as vandalism, littering, harassment of livestock, and cross-country travel may cause these landowners to revoke this privilege and lock their gates.
+Problems such as leaving gates open, cutting fencing, vandalism, littering, harassment of livestock, and cross-country travel may cause these landowners to revoke this privilege and lock their gates.
 Hunters who observe these types of actions and report them to an officer help ensure private lands remain open in the future.
-A land status map is recommended and can by found at most map stores.
-Generally the western half of the unit has fewer access problems than the eastern half.
+A land status map is recommended and can be found at most map stores, or by using digital map applications.
+Generally the western half of the unit has fewer access difficulties than the eastern half.

 Hunter success during javelina season is weather dependent.
 General javelina seasons last for seven days and if a storm moves in, much of the hunt can be lost due to poor weather.
 Archery season, however, lasts 20 days, allowing a hunter to plan one or more trips during periods of optimum weather conditions.
 This is just food for thought when filling out the spring hunt applications.